SyntX34/sourcepawn/README.md

 SourcePawn 1.13 is currently in development.

-This release adds int64 as a new primitive data type for 64-bit arithmetic.
+ - A new `int64` primitive type is available for 64-bit arithmetic.
 Plugins using int64 will require a newer SourcePawn VM to run.
+ - The `float` type is now intrinsically supported, and `float.inc` is no longer required for basic float support.
+ - Operator overload support has been removed due to lack of use.

-The x86 JIT will now only run on processors supporting SSE2 and higher.
+ - The x86 JIT will now only run on processors supporting SSE2 and higher.
+ - The .pubvars and .publics sections of SMX files are no longer sorted.